President Lyndon Johnson's Economic Policies

 LBJ and Vietnam

 In 1965, Johnson sent 100,000 combat troops to Vietnam.
 By 1968, he increased the defense budget to support 500,000 troops.
 American casualties grew as the North Vietnamese appeared to be winning.
-That because Johnson merely wanted to support the South Vietnamese until they could take over.
-He didn't plan to win.
+But Johnson wasn't in the war to win it.
+His goal was to support the South Vietnamese until they could take over the fight.

-Over time, LBJ faced an anti-war movement.
+The Vietnam War was the first televised war.
+Coverage of the gruesome effects of war turned public opinion against it.
+LBJ soon faced a national anti-war movement.
 His approval rating plummeted below 30 percent.
 In 1968, Democratic Senators Eugene McCarthy and Robert Kennedy announced their candidacies for president.
 Without his party's support, Johnson withdrew from the race.
 He died of a heart attack in 1973.
 He lies buried in an oak stand along a riverbed at the LBJ Ranch.

 Johnson's Early Years